 Jakuen Kōnin Melissa Cardenas

 Konin serves as the Guiding Teacher of Ekan Zen Study Center.
 She took up Zen in 1987, and was ordained into the Soto Zen tradition by Sekkei Harada Roshi in 2007.
-Konin has trained at Hosshinji senmon sodo in Japan, Tassajara Zen Mountain Center, and at San Francisco Zen Center’s City Center, an urban residential training temple.
-She has received Dharma transmission in the Shunryu Suzuki lineage, and she completed Zuise.
+Konin has had priest training at Hosshinji senmon sodo in Japan, Tassajara Zen Mountain Center, and at San Francisco Zen Center’s City Center, an urban residential training temple.
+She has received Dharma Transmission in the Shunryu Suzuki lineage, and she completed Zuise.
 Konin also teaches the Dharma in Spanish as an expression of her Latina heritage.
 She completed four units of Clinical Pastoral Education to offer inter-faith chaplaincy, and has provided spiritual care in both hospital and hospice settings.
 Konin earned an MBA from the University of California, Berkeley and worked in finance for many years before becoming a full-time practitioner.
 She studies calligraphy, and enjoys mothering her 27 year-old daughter.

 EZSC Guiding Teacher

 Konin has received Dharma Transmission (full ordination) and is a recognized Heir to the Soto Zen lineage, as recognized in the US and Japan.
 Her title is Osho ( 和尚 ) and she has full authorization to teach.
 Konin became an authorized zazen (meditation) instructor at San Francisco Zen Center more than a decade ago, and later continued as a non-resident Practice Leader, and Dharma teacher in English and in Spanish .